Arizona Leisure - Vacation Guide

 The estimated 2005 population of Nogales was about 190,000 up from about 150,000 in 2000.
 It is the third largest city in the Mexican State of Sonora behind Hermosillo and Ciudad Obregón/Cajeme.

-Crafts and artwork by the people of Nogales, Mexico.Its population growth is partly due to the influx of industry that has come since the opening of the maquiladora industry through the National Industrialization Program, decades before NAFTA.
+Traditional crafts and souvenirs for sale in Nogales MexicoIts population growth is partly due to the influx of industry that has come since the opening of the maquiladora industry through the National Industrialization Program, decades before NAFTA.
 Surprisingly manufacturing now accounts for 55% of the city's gross domestic product just ahead of tourism.

 Most of the city seems to be void of zoning laws as you find housing randomly mixed with factories and stores on very narrow streets.
 However, recently, the southern half of the city has experienced a modern urbanization development which includes shopping malls, wide avenues, and more modern housing.